matthewdennett/matthewdennett.github.io/_posts/2023-05-01-Link-Checker.md

 <p>
 The process to install install <a href="https://pypi.org/project/LinkChecker/">LinkChecker</a> is the same as any{% include chip.html name="Python" %}package.
 I tend to always work in a python virtual environment as shown in my example below but you don't have to.
 </p>
-1. First create a Pythonvirtual environment
+1. First create a Python virtual environment

 {% highlight bash linenos %}
 user@box:~/linkchecker$ python3 -m venv venv
 user@box:~/linkchecker$ source venv/bin/activate
 {% endhighlight %}

 2. Install the linkchecker package with pip

 {% highlight bash linenos %}
 (venv) user@box:~/linkchecker$ pip install linkchecker